YeeChuen/RAG_model_project/README.md

 1. Ensure that requirements is installed, and dependencies has been set up(Ollama, Pinecone, etc).

-2. Access your Pinecone API key on the "API Keys" section on the side bar on https://app.pinecone.io/ after login.
+2. Access your Pinecone API key in the "API Keys" section in the side bar on https://app.pinecone.io/ after login.

 3. upload your pdf file using